CharaChorder/docs/docs/CharaChorder One.rst

 accessible with the :ref:`A3 access key<CharaChorder Keys>`.
 This key is not in the above :ref:`graphic<CCEnglish Layout>`, and instead is accessible by pressing and holding either pinky down, into the device.
-In the `Remapping Reference Guide <https://docs.google.com/spreadsheets/d/1--T9bXshCIC-OVly-CY3rK87fgb7AHgJl3IySh7cmHc/edit#gid=0>`__, this key has the name “KM_3_L” and “KM_3_R”, one for each side of the CharaChorder.
-Additionally, on the webtool :doc:`CharaChorder-Config<Tools>`, this key is also assignable by the names “KM_3_L” and “KM_3_R”.
+In the `Device Manager <https://manager.charachorder.com/config/layout/>`__, this key has the name “Function Layer (Left)” and “Function Layer (Right)”, one for each side of the CharaChorder.

 By default, the A3 Layer is accessible by pressing and holding either pinky finger down.
 You do not have to hold them both in order to access